omerkhan/journal/src/content/posts/every-day-feels-like-vacation.md

   alt: ''
 draft: false
 ---
-I'm grateful to wakeup to a beautiful view every morning.
-Sstill have to pinch myself that I'm not dreaming.
+I'm grateful to wakeup to this beautiful view every morning.
+I still have to pinch myself that I'm not dreaming.